syncfusion-content/maui-docs/MAUI/DataGrid/Column-types.md

 Display content of the DataGridColumn is determined from the [DataGridColumn.DisplayBinding](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridColumn.html#Syncfusion_Maui_DataGrid_DataGridColumn_DisplayBinding) property.
 It gets or sets display binding that associates the DataGridColumn with a property in the data source.

-The actual bound value of the DataGridColumn is determined from `DataGridColumn.ValueBinding` property.
-It gets or sets value binding that associates the DataGridColumn with a property in the data source.

 #### Mapping column to particular property

 The [DataGridColumn.MappingName](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridColumn.html#Syncfusion_Maui_DataGrid_DataGridColumn_MappingName) associates the DataGridColumn with a property available in the underlying data source.
 While setting MappingName alone to the SfDataGrid, the `DataGridColumn.DisplayBinding` will be automatically generated based on the MappingName.
 Data manipulation operations like sorting, filtering, and grouping will be done based on the MappingName property.